ax3lchraz/twoter/info/README.txt

 Notepad ++.
 It's not required for programming in the pseudo assembly language, it's just the best way I could find to get the syntax highlighting I wanted with ease.

+If you wanna see what programs are already set up, type and enter 'list.'
+The dump and DD16 commands take one command line argument, dump requiring a two digit hex number, and DD16 requiring a four digit hex number. 'dump 20' will display the memory contents at page 20, i.e. 0x2000-0x20FF.
+DD16 FFFF will output 65535.